 - However, if you have a gas-powered stove, you can still reclaim counter space via a cooktop cover.
 This will allow all of the features mentioned above.

-- Last but not least, one creative way to increase counter space is to use a rolling butcher block, preferably one that fits right under your current counter and is equipped with cabinets/drawers as well.
+- Last but not least, one creative way to increase counter space is to use a rolling butcher block, preferably one that fits right under your current counter and is equipped with cabinet doors/drawers as well.
 This item can also be used as a meal table or a bar when the kitchen gets too crowded.

 Furniture that You Can Hide